kcarnold/cs344/content/units/07embedding/lab.md

 Complete the following notebooks for this week.
 Do your work in the corresponding notebook.

+Spring 2023 note: only the first notebook is expected.

 - {{% fundamentals name="Regression in scikit-learn" nbname="u07n1-sklearn-regression.ipynb" %}}
 - {{% fundamentals name="Classification in scikit-learn" nbname="u07n2-sklearn-classification.ipynb" %}}

+**Also**: complete the check-in quiz in Moodle for Wednesday's activity.

 <!--